Fish Pedicure Banned – Good News or Bad? For The Latest Information About Fish Pedicure, You Can Also Find It On This Posts.

-But last month, the Florida Board of Cosmetology banned the pedicures.
+The Florida Board of Cosmetology banned the pedicures.
 “The main issue is the requirement to clean the utensils between customers, and that’s not something they felt could be done when using a live animal.”
 Plus there’s a state rule that prohibits animals or pets in cosmetology salons.

-Tran’s Sarasota County salon was actually the first in the state to offer the fish pedicures, but the owner says these tiny carp have been around for centuries.
+Tran’s Sarasota County salon was actually the first in the state to offer fish pedicures, but the owner says these tiny carp have been around for centuries.
 They were used in ancient Asia to help cure Psoriasis.

-Now the fish will be sent back to the supplier, and the custom-made tanks are empty.
+Now the fish will be sent back to the supplier, and the custom-made tanks will be empty.
 And the owner of AJ’s says he’ll just have to look for another way to catch the attention of customers.